Non-Degree Student Status

-Applicants must complete the online application and select "non-degree status" in the "Applicant Profile" section.
-If you are applying to take a course and pay for it with a Practicum Office voucher, please indicate "non-degree" under both the Intended Program and Intended Concentration sections.
-Students using Practicum Office vouchers should carefully read the policies and procedures located on the back side of the voucher form regarding payment for the course.
+1. Complete the online application and select "Non-Degree Status" in the "Applicant Profile" section. *If you are applying to take a course and pay for it with a Practicum Office voucher, please indicate "non-degree" under both the Intended Program and Intended Concentration sections.

-In addition to the application form, the application fee of $65 and 1 copy of all previous graduate and undergraduate transcripts are required.
+3. One copy of a previous undergraduate or master's transcript are required.
 You must have at least an undergraduate degree in order to apply.

 You transcript(s) must be mailed to:

 Please note: International applicants are not eligible for non-degree status unless they are currently enrolled full-time at another U.S. institution or they possess a current U.S. Visa that permits them to take graduate-level courses.
 Please contact the Office of Graduate Admission for clarification.